 No need, before creating distribution groups, then make sure these are not available via the people picker.
-Distribution groups are really used for 'ad hoc' groups such as Student Sports committee, School concert organisation, or PTA members.
+Distribution groups are really used for 'ad-hoc' groups such as Student Sports committee, School concert organisations, or PTA members.
 If you need help then contact our support team to discuss your needs.

 How do I check my group membership?

-The easiest way is to go to the profile icon in the quick action bar, and select edit my account.
-Here you can see you security access and which roles you have access to.
-Users with the impersonate functionality can also verify access levels this ay to help trouble shoot access problems.
+The easiest way is to go to the profile icon in the quick action bar and select edit my account.
+Here you can see your security access and which roles you have access to.
+Users with the impersonate functionality can also verify access levels this way to help troubleshoot access problems.

 Can security rights be customised for one user?

 No, roles are set within a user group and not to an individual.
 However, you can create a user group and only have one member.

 Can I test access before I make changes?